vespa-engine/blog/_posts/2023-03-31-tailoring-frozen-embeddings-with-vespa.md

 This representation is used to score the documents in the first-phase ranking expression.
 Note that this is effectively represented as [a re-ranking phase](https://docs.vespa.ai/en/phased-ranking.html) as the query tensor used for the [nearestNeighbor](https://docs.vespa.ai/en/reference/query-language-reference.html#nearestneighbor) search is untouched.
+It's possible to transform the query tensor, before the `nearestNeighbor` search as well, using a custom [stateless searcher](https://github.com/vespa-engine/sample-apps/blob/master/msmarco-ranking/src/main/java/ai/vespa/examples/searcher/RetrievalModelSearcher.java).

 The weight tensor does not necessarily need to be a constant across all users.
 For example, one can have a weight tensor per user, as